CycloneDX/cyclonedx.org/about/history/index.md

 &nbsp;<!-- without this hack, the dropdown menu has issues due to h1 and h2 happening right after each other -->

 ## Project History
-CycloneDX was designed in 2017 for use with [OWASP Dependency-Track](https://dependencytrack.org), an open-source Component Analysis platform that identifies risk in the software supply chain.
+CycloneDX was designed in 2017 for use with [OWASP Dependency-Track](https://dependencytrack.org).
+An open-source Component Analysis platform that identifies risk in the software supply chain.
 The primary use-cases CycloneDX was designed to solve were vulnerability identification, license compliance, and outdated component analysis.
 Additional capabilities were added in subsequent releases of the specification.